oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 # Examples {#Examples}

-This section contains two examples, demonstrating how this specification may be used in different environments with specific requirements.
+This appendix contains two examples, demonstrating how this specification may be used in different environments with specific requirements.
 The first example shows the resource server acting as the client and the second example shows the authorization server acting as the client.

 ## Resource server acting as client